kalinchernev/kalinchernev.github.io/content/post/prototyping-apis-open-api-specification.md

 ---
-author: ""
-comments: true
+title: Prototyping APIs with Open API Specification and Node.js
+slug: prototyping-apis-open-api-specification
 date: 2017-03-10T00:00:00+02:00
-draft: false
 image: /images/prototyping-apis.png
-menu: ""
-share: true
-slug: prototyping-apis-open-api-specification
 tags:
 - JavaScript
 - APIs
 - Open APIs
 - nodejs
 - Prototyping
-title: Prototyping APIs with Open API Specification and Node.js
 ---

 A story about using Node.js community-built tools effectively in order to speed up the prototyping phase of your API project.
 In the whole article, [Open API specification](https://github.com/OAI/OpenAPI-Specification) (which recently reached a RC on version 3) refers to version 2, also known as [Swagger specification](http://swagger.io/).